Drugs, alcohol and you

 You should also see your GP if you are worried about the impact of drugs and alcohol on your mental health and wellbeing, particularly if:

-- You feel like your drug or alcohol use is no longer in your control, and that you cannot cope without it.
+- you feel like your drug or alcohol use is no longer under your control, and that you cannot cope without it

 If you really don’t want to tell anyone what you’re using and how often, you could focus on letting them know the effect your drug or alcohol use is having on your life and the problems it is causing you.
 You might find it helpful to write your thoughts down before you go to your GP to help you feel more confident.